-Meanwhile, Michael also kept talking about another option: taking the company public.
+Meanwhile, Michael kept talking about another option: taking the company public.
 Going “public” basically means allowing anyone to buy stock in the business, which helps fund operations and growth.
 Sometimes it seemed like the idea was a negotiation tactic he’d use with potential investors or strategics—as in, if they weren’t agreeable to our terms, then we might just take the company public instead.
 Other times, he seemed to be seriously interested in going the IPO (Initial Public Offering) route.
 I wasn’t interested in hiring an investment bank to underwrite the process, and I knew that Schmidt’s wasn’t established enough to have a successful IPO.
-Taking on an IPO meant tougher regulatory requirements and that we would need greater infrastructure to guarantee a successful listing—and at minimum, a fully built-out executive team and board.
+Taking on an IPO meant tougher regulatory requirements, and that we would need greater infrastructure to guarantee a successful listing—and at minimum, a fully built-out executive team and board.
 To me, the plan was grandiose and unrealistic, and I told Michael directly that I had no interest in pursuing it.
 Still, he wouldn’t drop the idea entirely.
 He even began carrying around a book on how to IPO, and he’d strategically have it next to him when speaking with key people involved with our deals.
 I was nervous that he was going to overplay our hand, but luckily there seemed to be an understanding that the gesture was just “Mike being Mike.”

 When there are moments to celebrate, take them

 Over the summer, I’d received an invitation to go on a trade mission to Japan with the governor of Oregon, Kate Brown.
 Her delegation was traveling with select women business leaders.
-The trip would last about four days plus travel and include a “Doing Business in Oregon” seminar, a U.S. Embassy briefing, and a women’s leadership panel, among other events.
-I had barely ever traveled outside the country, aside from trips to Canada and Mexico, and the opportunity to go on a business trip to Japan took me completely by surprise.
+The trip would last about four days (plus travel) and included a “Doing Business in Oregon” seminar, a U.S. Embassy briefing, and a women’s leadership panel, among other events.
+I had barely ever traveled outside the country (aside from trips to Canada and Mexico), and the opportunity to go on a business trip to Japan took me completely by surprise.
 I wasn’t sure I had the time in my schedule or that it made sense, but the more I considered it, the more appealing it seemed.
 It could be a good opportunity for Schmidt’s, opening up a chance to expand to a new market.
-At the time, we didn’t have any contacts in Japan, but when I asked, the delegation helped me set up meetings with two distributors.
+At the time, we didn’t have any contacts in Japan, but when I asked, the delegation helped me set up meetings with two Japanese distributors.
 And frankly, I thought I could use a few days in a different environment.
-Any time I traveled, even to an expo or buyer meeting, it was stressful for me to be away from my family and the office, but I always felt refreshed or newly inspired by the time I returned.
+It was stressful for me to be away from my family and the office anytime I traveled, even to an expo or buyer meeting, but I always felt refreshed or newly inspired by the time I returned.
 Maybe a break across the world wouldn’t be such a bad thing.